-What the Skansen Museum Offers:
+What the Skansen Museum Offers

 If you come during summer, there's a special treat for you.
-Dressed in authentic costumes, the volunteers at the Skansen museum display the old ways of crafting; it's very interesting to watch them.
+Dressed in authentic costumes, the volunteers at the Skansen museum display the old ways of crafting; it's fascinating to watch them.
 Most everybody here speaks English.
 Make sure to grab an English language brochure instead of the Swedish ones, and definitely bring your camera to this one-of-a-kind Swedish museum.

 The admission price to the Skansen museum largely depends on the time of year as there will be more to see out-of-doors in the summer months, of course.
 Ticket prices for adults are as follows: January - April 70 SEK.
 May & September 90 SEK.
 June - August 110 SEK.
 October - December 65 SEK.

 Admission for children is 40% of the adult ticket price.

 You can get free admission with a Stockholm Card, which is a great money saver for any visitor staying in Stockholm 2 days or longer.
 The card even includes free local transportation and discounts to a variety of other sightseeing destinations in and around the Swedish capital.

 Visitors find the Skansen museum easily - it's located on Djurgården, the popular island in central Stockholm.
 You can get here on foot as well as by bus (line 44 or 47 from Central Station), by tram (Route 7 from Norrmalmstorg or Nybroplan), or by car.
 Keep in mind that there is limited parking available on Djurgården island and take a look at the map of Stockholm to find Skansen.